tropicbliss/buckshot/README.md

 Compiling from source requires the latest stable version of Rust.
 Older Rust versions may be able to compile `buckshot`, but they are not guaranteed to keep working.

-The server executable will be located in `target/release`.
+The binary will be located in `target/release`.